 In this article we will discover amazing facts about Nicaragua.
 Nicaragua is the largest country in Central America, covering about 50,337 square miles, similar in size to Pennsylvania.
 With a population of approximately 7 million, it has a low population density compared to its neighbors.
 Nicaragua shares borders with Honduras and Costa Rica and features diverse ecosystems, including tropical beaches, jungles, and volcanoes, which is why it is known as the land of lakes and volcanoes.
+So let’s know the facts about Nicaragua.

 5) Natural Disasters